 Are you allowed open fires whilst camping?

-Wild camping is terrific fun, and a fantastic way to connect with nature, blow away those cobwebs and get away from the hustle and bustle of modern day living.
+Camping wild is terrific fun, and a fantastic way to connect with nature, blow away those cobwebs and get away from the hustle and bustle of modern day living.
 Start with a short trip and if it all gets a bit much you can head to the nearest official campsite or return home.

-We hope the tips above will help if you are planning to go wild camping in the Lake District.
+We hope the tips above will help if you are planning to go wild camping around the Lake District.
 Just remember to choose a remote spot, close to water and which is protected from the elements such as Angle Tarn.

 Ready?
 Then pack your backpack and head to the lakes for an adventure to remember!